karaoke-dev/karaoke/README.md

 The source code of `osu!karaoke` ruleset

+[Notice] : This is edge branch, some crash issue cause by using new package might be ignored.

 ## How to run this project

 The fastest way is run [launcher](https://github.com/osu-Karaoke/osu-karaoke-launcher)(you might need to comile yourself).